 Bites: Wolf spiders are venomous and will bite to defend themselves if handled.
 The bite may cause a reaction in individuals who are allergic to the venom, though such reactions are reportedly rare.

 What you should know: These spiders benefit humans by feeding on a wide variety of insects.
 When days and nights turn cooler, they are commonly found around doors, windows, houseplants, basements, garages and in almost all terrestrial habitats.
 Wolf spiders are often confused with the brown recluse, but they lack the violin-shaped marking behind the head.
 Wolf spiders are best identified by the shape of their eyes, said Crawford.
-(See the link at the end of this article under “Final words of advice” for a close-up photo of wolf spider eyes.)
-Wolf spiders are shy and seek to run away when disturbed.
+(See the link at the end of this article under "Final words of advice" for a close-up photo of wolf spider eyes.)
+Wolf spiders are shy and will try to run away when disturbed.
 If one accidentally wanders indoors by mistake, "herd" the spider into a container with a stick or a pencil and release it outdoors.
 However, be aware that 95 percent of the spiders that people find indoors and think are wolf spiders, aren't wolf spiders, according to Crawford.
 In fact, it's much more likely be a misunderstood house spider.

 Black widow spider